A world modelforstreaming reality

 An independent research program founded in 2026 — publishing openly, building open tools, and collaborating with researchers in world models, quantum information, and computational physics.

 Jiaxuan Chen — M.S.
 Physics, Brown University.
-Founded with a US-based co-founder.

 Omytea LLC — a Wyoming-registered entity.

-Researchers working on world models, quantum information, or the calibration of prediction — we'd like to hear from you.
+And if you work on world models, quantum information, or the calibration of prediction — we'd like to hear from you.